LucasHoffSchmidt/Pandas_Customer_Call_List_Data_Cleaning/README.md

 # Python Pandas Customer Call List Data Cleaning
-In this project we clean an excel file using the python library of pandas.
+In this project we clean a customer call list using the python library of pandas.

 ## Tools and technologies
 - **Python**: Data cleaning